pdf-raku/PDF-raku/README.md

 Note that the `:compress` and `:rebuild` options are a trade-off.
 The document may take longer to save, however file-sizes and the time needed to reopen the document may improve.

 - `$doc.save-as("mydoc.json", :compress, :rebuild); my $doc2 = $doc.open: "mydoc.json"`
-Documents can also be saved and restored from an intermediate `JSON` representation.
+Documents can also be saved and opened from an intermediate `JSON` representation.
 This can be handy for debugging, analysis and/or ad-hoc patching of PDF files.

 ### See also: